mhrgoldberg/Netflex/README.md

 ## Functionality and MVP

-1. User authorization - sign up and log in
+1. User authorization - New users can sign up, and existing users can log in
-2. Display Videos - dynamic movie viewer and video storage
+2. Display Videos - Dynamic movie viewer and video storage; using both AWS and embedded videos
-3. Genres - displays categories on the main page
+3. Genres - Displays categories on the main page by database categorization
-4. Search - search by name or genre
+4. Search - Search by movie name; agnostic of capitalization or special characters
-5. MyList (CRUD) - ability to save your favorite movies onto a list for later reference
+5. MyList - Ability to save your favorite movies to a list for later reference (you can also delete them from the list!)
 6. Deployment to Heroku

 ## Tricky Issues and Solutions